Wireless Burglar Alarms

 The technology with which home security systems operate has remained the same for most of the last century.
 It's only now, with the advent of wireless technology, that fundamental changes in the way home security systems operate have come about.
 With those changes have come some real advantages for property owners.

-If you're currently using a wired security system—or if you don't have a security system at all—there are many potential advantages to upgrading to a wireless burglar alarm system (as seen in our comparison).
+If you have an old wired security system and are thinking of upgrading — or if you don't have a security system at all — there are many potential advantages to upgrading to a wireless burglar alarm system as seen in our wired vs wireless alarm comparison Recommended Read

 There are four grades of security systems that are suitable for private homes.
 Grade 1 systems are the least secure option.
 These will typically deter an opportunistic burglar, but won't keep out an organised thief who has the tools to bypass a wireless security system.
 Grade 2 and 3 systems are designed on the basis that an intruder is likely to have some specialist knowledge and tools that help them infiltrate or inactivate a security system.
 Grade 3 systems provide a higher level of security, grade 4 even higher, although for most homeowners a Grade 2 system will suffice.